The hybrid search bar is the main control used to select the JIRA projects and issues to be included in your report:

 Advanced Issue Selection with JQL

-This JQL text entry box works exactly like Jira's Advanced Search JQL box in the Jira Issue Navigator, including auto-complete and on-the-fly syntax checking.
+This JQL text entry box works exactly like JIRA's Advanced Search JQL box in the JIRA Issue Navigator, including auto-complete and on-the-fly statement validity checking.

 If you are unfamiliar with building a query using JQL, Atlassian provides a good primer on JQL syntax.